emfcamp/badge-2024-documentation/docs/using-the-badge/connect-to-wifi.md

 === "WPA2 Enterprise network"

-Add the following keys and values to the json object, replacing `MY-NETWORK`, `MY-PASSWORD` and `wifi_wpa2ent_username` with the real values for your network.
+Add the following keys and values to the json object, replacing `MY-NETWORK`, `MY-PASSWORD` and `MY-USER` with the real values for your network.
 Remember that json can't have trailing commas.
-    * "wifi_ssid": "MY-NETWORK", "wifi_password":"MY-PASSWORD", "wifi_wpa2ent_username":"my-user"
+    * "wifi_ssid": "MY-NETWORK", "wifi_password":"MY-PASSWORD", "wifi_wpa2ent_username":"MY-USER"

 6. Restart the badge by pressing the `reboop` button on the device
 7. To test if you are connected, open the "App store"